 Recognize the Problem

 Like many effective recovery programs, once you can honestly admit that you have a problem, only then can you move forward to find a solution.
 It is difficult, but all it takes is a moment of honest self-reflection.
-Be honest with yourself, realize that you can make a positive change on your health with even small lifestyle changes.
-Take accountability for your health, and find ways to improve it.
+Be honest with yourself, realize that you can make a positive change in your health with even small lifestyle changes.
+Take accountability for your health, and find ways to improve it through small daily ahbits.

 Please do not be afraid to seek support from a therapist or counselor.
 They have been professionally trained and licensed to deal with the underlying mental roadblocks leading to the unhealthy eating and weight gain.
 The help you receive to deal with any mental health problems and alleviate physical symptoms far outweighs the undeserved backlash you might get from surrounding family and friends who clearly don’t understand your situation fully.
 Anybody willing to criticize someone trying to better themselves is not someone who has your best interest in mind.